Light1300/Canvas/README.md

 | Polling fallback | ✅ (legacy browser support) | ❌ |
 | Visibility | Opaque | Full control |

 Socket.IO's abstractions hide what's actually happening.
-Every feature it provides (rooms, broadcasting, reconnection) is implemented explicitly here with Redis — giving full control, visibility, and no hidden behavior.
+Every feature it provides (rooms, broadcasting, reconnection) is implemented explicitly here with Redis — giving full control and no hidden behavior.

-### Why Not a Managed Pub/Sub Service?
+### Why Not Serverless?

-AWS SNS, Google Pub/Sub, or Ably would add $50–200/month in costs, an external network hop on every message (~10–50ms vs <1ms for Redis), and a new dependency with its own SDK, auth, and failure modes.
-Redis already handles this workload at sub-millisecond latency.
+WebSocket connections are long-lived (minutes to hours).
+Serverless functions time out after 30 seconds (AWS Lambda) or 60 seconds (Vercel).
+There is no serverless primitive for a persistent WebSocket connection server-side.

 ### Why Not CRDTs?

 CRDTs (Yjs, Automerge) are designed for text collaboration where two users editing the same character position need conflict resolution.
 Canvas drawing is **append-only** — two users drawing simultaneously produce two independent strokes.
 There is no conflict.
-CRDTs would add ~40KB to the bundle, a complex synchronization protocol, and significant implementation complexity for zero benefit.
+CRDTs would add ~40KB to the bundle and significant complexity for zero benefit.

+### Why Not a Managed Pub/Sub Service?

+AWS SNS, Google Pub/Sub, or Ably would add $50–200/month in costs, an external network hop on every message (~10–50ms vs <1ms for Redis), and a new dependency with its own SDK, auth, and failure modes.
+Redis already handles this workload.

 ---